In the context of expansionary and contractionary fiscal policy, ... | Study Prep in Pearson+

-In the context of expansionary and contractionary fiscal policy, how does the government typically change fiscal policy to influence aggregate demand?
+In the context of expansionary and contractionary fiscal policy, reducing tax rates is an example of which type of fiscal policy?

 A